Tuesday, May 10, 2016

 Losing weight is hard enough.

 Keeping it off is even harder.
-And a new study involving a popular reality TV show may reveal why.
+And a new study involving a popular reality TV show may reveal why:

-Hall figured the success of contestants to keep the weight off would depend largely on the traditional metrics we've been taught for years about weight loss: You know; exercise, balanced diet, yadda yadda yadda...
+Hall figured the success of contestants to keep the weight off would depend largely on those traditional metrics we've been taught for years about weight loss: You know; exercise, balanced diet, yadda yadda yadda...

 That's why keeping off lost weight is so difficult!
 Have you ever lost a significant amount of weight - even ten pounds is significant - only to regain it?
 Plus add a few more pounds as the months go by?
 Well, this is likely the reason why.